vStone/puppet-model/README.md

 vms folder.
 I use this little tweak to keep box configurations seperated.
 This is purely for easier management.

+NOTE: This vagrant file is only tested with vagrant 0.8.x!!
+I had some issues with 0.9.x.

 ## ...